CtrlK

 Actionability

 Provides fully executable, copy-paste-ready git commands with proper parameterization.
 Output formats are concrete with exact markdown table structures.
-Input/output file naming conventions are specific.
-The validation checklist and anti-patterns give clear, actionable constraints.
+The validation checklist, anti-patterns, and key rules give specific, actionable constraints rather than vague guidance.

 3 / 3